fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

     dump = csx.AddDump("curl_H_upper", dump_type=3)
     dump.AddBox(start=[-100, -100, 8], stop=[100, 100, 8])

-We do something slightly unusual here: The XY plane of the entire simulation box is dumped at Z = 8, not just the waveguide plate.
+We do something slightly unusual here: The XY slice of the entire simulation box is dumped at Z = 8, not just the waveguide plate.
-This way, we can visualize the current both on the waveguide plates and in vacuum, allowing us to see radiation into free space.
+This way, we can visualize the current both on the waveguide plates and in vacuum, allowing us to see radiated field in the surrounding free space.

 .. note::

-   openEMS obtains the total current density by calculating :math:`\mathrm{\nabla} \times \mathbf{H}`, which is :math:`\mathbf{J} + \frac{\partial \mathbf{D}}{\partial t}`
+   openEMS calculates the total current density via Ampere-Maxwell's law :math:`\mathrm{\nabla} \times \mathbf{H}`, which is :math:`\mathbf{J} + \frac{\partial \mathbf{D}}{\partial t}`
    (i.e. the sum of conduction current and displacement current).